Naturopathic Medicine

 The cornerstone of Naturopathic Medicine has always been to help people live in harmony with nature and to support the body's natural ability to heal itself.

-Naturopathic Medicine has been practised for centuries and was one of the first medical disciplines founded on the Hippocratic Oath.
+Naturopathic Medicine has been practised for centuries and was among the first medical disciplines to be founded on the Hippocratic Oath.

 • Conditions requiring the appropriate medical interventions may also be considered in the context of doing no harm, such as imaging, pharmaceutical agents or surgery.